makepluscode/jpg2txt/README.md

 python app.py
 ```

-* Make sure `./images/test.jpg` exists.
+* Make sure `./images/test.jpg` exists
-* Extracted text will be printed to the console.
+* Extracted text will be printed to the console

 ---